Uniform non-autonomous basins of attraction: Introduction

-First consider the case $k = 2$.
-After a suitable normalization of the sequence $\{f_n\}$, the bounds in $(1.1)$ imply the existence of a sequence of uniformly bounded maps $h_n, g_n$ where $h_n=\textsf{Identity} + \textsf{h.o.t.}$ and $g_n$ is the product of two polynomial automorphisms of $\C^2$, each of which is conjugate to a H\'{e}non map by the inversion $\inv(x, y) = (y, x)$, such that $h_{n+1} = g_n \circ h_n \circ f^{-1}_n$ as germs up to order $k_0$.
+up to order $k_0$ at the origin.
 In this case, it is known that $\Omega_{f_n} \backsimeq \Omega_{g_n}$.
 It remains to show that $\Omega_{g_n} \backsimeq \C^2$ and this constitutes the second step.
 By construction, this family of H\'{e}non maps can be chosen to have uniformly bounded degrees, admit a uniform filtration of $\C^2$ that localizes their dynamics and be uniformly bounded on large enough polydiscs around the origin.
 The Green's function associated with this family of H\'{e}non maps exists as a non-constant continuous plurisubharmonic function on $\C^2$ and its properties are used to conclude that $\Omega_{g_n} \backsimeq \C^2$.
 All these points are explained in Section $2$.

+When $k \ge 3$, while the two steps indicated above remain the same in principle, the details are significantly different.
+The choice of $g_n$ to which the $f_n$'s must be conjugated to up order $k_0$ is dictated by the following conditions -- first, the equation